 More background information about fluxomics.
-Stable isotopes, such as 13C, 15N, 2H, etc., are naturally-occurring, non-radioactive versions of elements which differ in mass from more abundant versions of these atoms (12C, 14N, 1H, etc).
-Tracer compounds which are enriched in these stable isotopes (such as 13C glucose) are commercially available and can be administered to cultured cells or living organisms.
-After a determined period of time of exposure to the tracer, the resulting cells, tissues or bio-fluids can be collected and analyzed by mass-spectrometry based metabolomics.
+Stable isotopes, such as 13C, 15N, 2H, etc., are naturally-occurring, non-radioactive versions of elements that differ in mass from more abundant versions of these atoms (12C, 14N, 1H, etc).
+Tracer compounds that are enriched in these stable isotopes (such as 13C glucose) are commercially available and can be administered to cultured cells or living organisms.
+After a determined period of time of exposure to the tracer, the resulting cells, tissues, or bio-fluids can be collected and analyzed by mass-spectrometry based metabolomics.
 The extent of incorporation of stable isotopes into the metabolome can be used to measure the turnover of a wide range of metabolites simultaneously.
 (1)

 Notes on data analysis in flux studies.
-The data output which the core lab generates from fluxomics studies are “mass isotopomer distributions.”
+The data output which the core lab generates from fluxomics studies is “mass isotopomer distributions.”
 These data show the extent of incorporation of stable isotope tracers into a variety of metabolites (determined by the assay type selected).
 These data can be used in several ways.
 One possibility is to use mass isotopomer data as an input for a comprehensive computational model of flux in major metabolic pathways.
-While this approach yields the most information, it requires consultation with experts in computational modeling, and is often not realistic to implement because of the complexity of mammalian metabolic networks and because of the compartmentalization of metabolic reactions (1).
-An alternative, simpler approach is to compare measured mass isotopomer distributions between different experimental groups via flux ratios or statistics; this approach has been termed stable isotope resolved metabolomics (SIRM) or “fluxomics” (2, 3).
+While this approach yields the most information, it requires consultation with experts in computational modeling and is often not realistic to implement because of the complexity of mammalian metabolic networks and because of the compartmentalization of metabolic reactions (1).
+An alternative, a simpler approach is to compare measured mass isotopomer distributions between different experimental groups via flux ratios or statistics; this approach has been termed stable isotope resolved metabolomics (SIRM) or “fluxomics” (2, 3).
 Please consult with the core lab to discuss options for analysis and interpretation of fluxomics data.

 1. Sauer U. Metabolic networks in motion: 13C-based flux analysis.
 Molecular Systems Biology.
 2006;2. doi: 10.1038/msb4100109.